Class of 1999 II: The Substitute: Plot

-When John arrives to teach his class, he finds trouble in the form of student Tiller, a local troublemaker.
+Arriving to teach his class, John finds trouble in the form of rebel student Tiller.
 When a fellow student drops a book, John hits the floor and begins to hear gunfire in his head.
 He finds the book to be Tiller's and sends him to the principal's office.
-Tiller goes to the roof of the school to take a hit of the drug "edge" when John shows up and throws Tiller off the roof.
-Tiller attempts to hang onto the flagpole, but his hands slip and is hung from the flagpole dead.
-The next day, Jenna goes out for a jog when she finds Sanders and some of his goons begin to once again harass her.
-When Sanders leaves his boys to attack Jenna, John shows up in time to save her.
-Jenna and John soon bond and while sheriff Tom Yost is taking Jenna's report, he notices John sporting a tattoo for Special Forces.
+Tiller goes to the roof of the school to take a hit of the drug "edge".
+John shows up and throws Tiller off the roof.
+Tiller attempts to hang onto the flagpole, but his hands slip, and he dies.
+The next day, Jenna goes out for a jog.
+Sanders and some of his goons then begin to again harass her.
+When Sanders leaves his boys to attack Jenna, John shows up and saves her.
+While taking Jenna's report, sheriff Tom Yost notices John sporting a tattoo for Special Forces.
 When Tom asks John about a military background, John walks away.

-Emmett is in charge of a small military museum, which was advertised in the same magazine John was reading earlier, and as a military expert, he is planning a friendly paintball competition between the students.
-John begins to show interest in some of Emmett's military gear but is still hesitant of revealing who he really is.
-Meanwhile, a mysterious man named G.D.
-Ash is reporting on the incidents that occurred in Kennedy High School two years ago involving android instructors malfunctioning and killing the students.
-John and Jenna continue their friendship with John teaching Jenna a bit about military tactics and quotes.
-To make sure Jenna is safe, John hunts down a member of Sanders' gang and at first, use martial arts before chaining him to a wall and setting him on fire.
-On the day of the paintball competition, John wages war on everyone involved and even targets Emmett and Jenna.
-He kills some troublemaking students and when Jenna is once again confronted by Sanders, this causes John to arrive again but this time seal the deal and kill Sanders and the rest of his gang.
+Emmett is in charge of the small military museum and, as a military expert, is planning a paintball competition between the students.
+John begins to show interest in Emmett's military gear but is still hesitant of revealing who he really is.
+Meanwhile, a man named G.D.
+Ash is reporting on the incidents that occurred in Kennedy High School two years before involving android instructors malfunctioning and killing the students.
+John teaches Jenna about military tactics and quotes.
+To make sure Jenna is safe, John hunts down a member of Sanders' gang and uses martial arts before chaining him to a wall and setting him on fire.
+The day of the paintball competition, John wages war on everyone and even targets Emmett and Jenna.
+He kills troublemaking students, and when Jenna is once again confronted by Sanders, John arrives again, but this time to kill Sanders and his gang.